Selena Gomez & The Weeknd: She’s ‘Excited’ To Show Off New Romance At Grammys

 Pics: Selena & The Weeknd’s hot romance

 Since Selena’s ex Justin Bieber, 22, is up for a number of Grammys including the night’s biggest honor, Album of the Year, this would be such an incredible occasion to show to him in person how she’s moved on and found love again!
 We can’t imagine what kind of tension it would cause, especially since the Biebs and Abel used to be friendly.
-It would definitely be a real evening killer for him seeing Selly looking smoking hot while in the arms of another man!
+It would definitely be a real evening killer for Justin seeing Selly looking smoking hot while in the arms of another man!

-HollywoodLifers, do you think The Weeknd will take Selena as his date to the Grammys?
+HollywoodLifers, do you think The Weeknd and Selena will walk the red carpet at the Grammys?

 Copyright © 2017 PMC.
 All rights reserved.